 - a.
 The parent/guardian is clearly requesting a Special Education Evaluation.
-The School Psych should document that in writing (if it wasn't) and put the child on the next Child Study agenda for assessment determination.
-If the Child Study team decides not to assess the child, a Prior Written Notice without the consent page must be sent to parents/guardians to document the decision.
-Note: a parent/guardian may disagree with the district, typically leading to a conciliation conference with the Director of SpEd and an administrator. - b.
+The School Psych should document the request in writing (if it wasn't) and put the child on the next Child Study agenda for assessment determination.
+If the Child Study team decides not to assess the child, a Prior Written Notice must be sent to parents/guardians to document the decision - see below. - b.
 The parent/guardian prefers to have the district try interventions before moving forward with an evaluation, the School Psych or Administrator will inform appropriate district staff to implement and monitor interventions in accordance with the district's RtI/MTSS process.
-A Prior Written Notice without the consent page must be sent to parents/guardians to document the decision. - c.
-The parent/guardian may withdraw the request for an assessment at this time.
-A Prior Written Notice without the consent page must be sent to parents/guardians to document the decision.
+A Prior Written Notice must be sent to parents/guardians to document the decision - see below. - The parent/guardian may withdraw the request for an assessment at this time.
+A Prior Written Notice must be sent to parents/guardians to document the decision see below.